openharmony/docs/en/application-dev/file-management/select-user-file.md

    const documentSelectOptions = new picker.DocumentSelectOptions();
    documentSelectOptions.maxSelectNumber = 5; // (Optional) Maximum number of documents to select.
    documentSelectOptions.defaultFilePathUri = "file://docs/storage/Users/currentUser/test"; // (Optional) Path of the document or directory to select.
    documentSelectOptions.fileSuffixFilters = ['.png', '.txt', '.mp4']; // (Optional) Types of the documents to select.
 Use a comma to separate multiple file name extensions.
+The number of file name extension types cannot exceed 100.
    ```

 3. Create a **DocumentViewPicker** instance, and use [select()](../reference/apis-core-file-kit/js-apis-file-picker.md#select-3) to start the FilePicker application page for the user to select documents.
 After the user selects documents, a result set containing the document URIs is returned.